-Reinvent Albany has four major initiatives underway.
+Reinvent Albany has a number of major initiatives underway.
 We seek to:

 1. Open New York State Government Using Innovations in Information Technology.
 The governor and legislature have a phenomenal opportunity to harness the revolution in Information Technology for the benefit of the people of New York.
 The internet, social media, WiFi and mobile computing are radically altering how people communicate with each other, business and government.
 NYS government should be using this technology to provide better public services and be more responsive, transparent and accountable.

 2. Put Government Performance Online.
 New York should use the internet and advances in Information Technology to vastly improve the public accountability and performance of state agencies.
 Currently, few agencies have publicly stated missions and goals, let alone public measurements of their performance.
 The governor should establish key performance indicators for agencies, and use the internet to show how well agencies are meeting their goals and serving the public.